 In parallel, two reports were produced: one on best practices related to multi-scalar and supra-municipal planning for prevention-oriented development and another on the urban content of national and local biodiversity strategies and action plans.
 (OP2)

-Due to lack of funding for the establishment of an expert advisory group, UN-Habitat is in discussions with relevant organizations about convening a group of experts who would already be attending the upcoming CBD COP17 in Armenia and WUF13 in Azerbaijan in 2026.
+Due to lack of funding for the establishment of an expert advisory group, UN-Habitat is in discussions with relevant organizations about convening a group of experts who would already be attending the upcoming WUF13 in Azerbaijan and CBD COP17 in Armenia in 2026.
 (OP2).

 UN-Habitat has also explored opportunities for investment in and development of pilot projects and programmes through bilateral meetings with international financial institutions, their accredited implementing agencies, and relevant interested line ministries.
+Fundraising with two regional banks on an umbrella project with IUCN on renewing urban waterways in Asia began in late 2025.
+Through January 2026, bilaterals on the in-country deployment of the tool have been held with all Regional and most Subregional Offices under the aegis of IHAs.
 (OP4, 5)

 Pursuant to OP6, UN-Habitat is linking key elements of the New Urban Agenda, such as minimizing sprawl, to biodiversity protection.
-The agency co-organized a biodiversity webinar with the Environmental Management Group and is exploring the creation of an ‘issue management group’ on land use changes.
+The agency co-organized a biodiversity webinar with the Environmental Management Group (EMG) and proposed the creation of an ‘issue management group’ on urbanization and land use change, which was approved by the EMG in September 2025 and which UN-Habitat will co-lead the other 51 member agencies in 2026.
 Concurrently, the Development Bank of Latin America and the Caribbean (CAF) is funding “BiodiverCities for the acceleration of the New Urban Agenda”, projects in Mesoamerican countries, building on the BiodiverCities network, a joint initiative of the World Economic Forum and the Humboldt Institute.

 The development of the “Hotspot Stoplight” toolkit for biodiverse and resilient cities is well underway, in partnership with the McHarg Center for Urbanism and Ecology .
 It uses open-source data, artificial intelligence and deep learning algorithms to project urban expansion and the risks of biodiversity loss and climate change to 2050.
 UN-Habitat presented the Stoplight at the 24th Understanding Risk Global Forum in Himeji, Japan (June 2024), and at a technical session of the World Bank in Washington DC, USA (January 2025).
 (OP7) For details, see document HSP/EB.2024/INF/16.